numba/numba/docs/source/extending/overloading-guide.rst

     from numba.extending import overload

-    # Import the module, where you wich to overload something
+    # Import the module, where you wish to overload something
     import ham